 Substantially all U.S. retirees and employees have access to our unfunded health care and life insurance benefit plans.
-The annual increase in the consolidated weighted-average health care cost trend rate is expected to be 5.7 percent in 2023 and to decline to 4.5 percent in 2030 and thereafter.
+The annual increase in the consolidated weighted-average health care cost trend rate is expected to be 5.4 percent in 2022 and to decline to 4.5 percent in 2029 and thereafter.
 Assumed health care cost trend rates affect the amounts reported for postretirement health care benefit plans.

-As a result of restructuring actions related to the 2018 Global Restructuring Program, aggregate pension settlement charges of \$91, and \$49 during 2021 and 2020, respectively, and curtailment gains of \$2 during 2021 were recognized in Nonoperating expense, primarily related to the defined benefit pension plans in the U.S, Switzerland and the United Kingdom (see Note 2 for further information about the 2018 Global Restructuring Program).
+As a result of restructuring actions related to the 2018 Global Restructuring Program, aggregate pension settlement charges of \$91, \$49 and \$46 during 2021, 2020 and 2019, respectively, and curtailment gains of \$2 and \$1 during 2021 and 2019, respectively, were recognized in Nonoperating expense, primarily related to the defined benefit pension plans in the U.S, Switzerland and the United Kingdom (see Note 2 for further information about the 2018 Global Restructuring Program).